ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ### Post-prompt UI (optional)

 You can provide a UI after collecting the initial consent.
 For example, you can provide a UI for the user to manage their consent (e.g., change their "reject" to "accept").
 The post-prompt UI is defined with the `<amp-consent>` JSON configuration object.
-The `postPromptUI` refers to a child element of `<amp-consent>` by id.
+The `postPromptUI` refers to an element by id.
+If the element is a child element of the `<amp-consent>`, it will be fixed to the bottom of the page same as prompt UIs.
+You can also inline the `postPromptUI` in the document, but please be aware of the potential layout shift caused by toggling the display of this element.

 When defined, the post-prompt UI is shown when all prompt UIs have been hidden, or initially on page load if no prompt UI was triggered.